mmatheuslyra/Wrapper/README.md

 emb.Word2vec()
 emb.Wang2vec()
 ```
-* The default algorithm execution utilizes the parameter sets as predefined in the environment files, although, it is possible to inform different parameters directly in the command line.
+* The default algorithm execution utilizes the parameter set as predefined in the environment files, although, it is possible to inform different parameters directly in the command line.

 ```python
 emb.Word2vec(train = 'test.txt', window = 8)